rightscale-cookbooks/rs-mysql/README.md

 ## Restoring a logical volume composed of multiple volumes from a backup

-To restore a logical volume composed of multiple volumes from the backup, run the `rs-mysql::stripe` recipe with the same set of attributes mentioned in the [previous section](#creating-stripe-of-volumes) along with the following
+To restore a logical volume composed of multiple volumes from a backup, run the `rs-mysql::stripe` recipe with the same set of attributes mentioned in the [previous section](#creating-stripe-of-volumes) along with the following
 attribute: